bargavj/Texas-100X/README.md

 # Texas-100X
 This repository contains the code to obtain an extended version of Texas-100 hospital data set.
+The data set consists of patient records from 441 hospitals in Texas state from the year 2006.

 To generate the data files, you would need to download the PUDF_base1q2006_tab.txt, PUDF_base2q2006_tab.txt, PUDF_base3q2006_tab.txt and PUDF_base4q2006_tab.txt files from https://www.dshs.texas.gov/THCIC/Hospitals/Download.shtm and store them in `data/` directory.